 Duties and Responsibilities

-They are responsible for administering oaths and affirmations in various legal proceedings.
-Notaries handle diverse documents, including affidavits, powers of attorney, and wills.
+Notaries administer oaths and affirmations in various legal proceedings and handle diverse documents, including affidavits, powers of attorney, and wills.
 They must maintain impartiality to uphold the integrity of the notarization process.
-Adhering to state laws, especially those from the Illinois Secretary of State, ensures notaries fulfill their duties accurately.
+Adhering to state laws, especially those from the Illinois Secretary of State, ensures that notaries fulfill their duties accurately.

 Maintaining a journal of notarizations is essential.
 This record provides a legal backup in case of disputes.
 Notaries might also be required to draft or complete protest certificates for negotiable instruments.
 Continuous education, although not mandatory, helps notaries stay informed of local legal changes, enhancing their ability to serve effectively.